Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/proxmox-broadcom-slow-downloads/guide.en-gb.md

 ---
 title: 'Network - Fixing slow downloads problems inside containers and VMs running on Proxmox VE servers with Broadcom BCM57502 NICs'
-excerpt: 'Find out how to fix slow downloads problems inside containers and virtual machines running on Proxmox VE servers with a Broadcom BCM57502 network interface controller by disabling the generic-receive-offload parameter.'
+excerpt: 'Find out how to fix slow downloads problems inside containers and virtual machines running on Proxmox VE servers with a Broadcom BCM57502 network interface controller by disabling the generic-receive-offload parameter'
-updated: 2025-01-14
+updated: 2025-01-16
 ---

 ## Objective